Understanding Dry Gas Seals: Types, Applications, and Benefits

 1. What is the difference between a dry gas seal and a mechanical seal?

-3. Can dry gas seals handle high-pressure gases?
+3. Can dry mechanical gas seals handle high-pressure gas applications?

-4. What industries use dry gas seals the most?
+4. Which industries use dry mechanical gas seals the most?

 Conclusion